lhui/hexo-theme-staunch/README.md

 ```

 ## Comment
-Due to Staunch the theme in the early stages, at present only use ` Valine `, if necessary can contact me, about ` Valine ` more [to see](https://valine.js.org/quickstart.html), please.
+Due to Staunch the theme in the early stages, at present only use ` Valine ` and `disqus`, if necessary can contact me, about ` Valine ` more [to see](https://valine.js.org/quickstart.html), please.
 ```
-comment:
+valine:
     on: true # if not used, change this to 'false' | 如果不使用，将此项改为 'false'
     appId: #appID
     appKey: #appKey